miayam/learn-css/008 Layout/README.md

 * `inline` will take up space as much as its content needed.
 * `block` will take up the whole space horizontally.

-## Manipulate How Child Elements Behave With Flexbox And Grid
+## Manipulate Child Elements With Flexbox And Grid
 Flexbox and grid are like a `block` element but each of which has special abilities.